bobosola/simplealbum/README.md

 # Simple Photo Album

-This is a self-hosted cross-platform web photo album application.
-It can be deployed either as a stand-alone photo album site or as part of another site.
-It serves photos and videos from a folder tree on your server which can be organised and named however you like.
-The folder tree need not be in the web site, it can be anywhere on your server.
+This is a self-hosted cross-platform simple web photo album application.
+It's basically a web viewer for your existing image folders.
+It serves photos and videos from any folder tree on your server.
+These can be can be organised and named however you like.
 The application supports many thousands of image or video files.

 Your files are served through a clean web interface ordered by the file and folder names as per the underlying folder tree.
 You can see a live example at [https://www.osola.org.uk/photos](https://www.osola.org.uk/photos) which has over 8,000 photos.

 It's a single Rust binary with a static front end consisting of:

-- one vanilla JS file
 - one HTML file
 - one CSS file
+- one vanilla JS file

-You can edit the CSS and HTML files to your taste.
+You can deploy these in the site root as a stand-alone photo album site or in a subfolder such as `/photos` as a part of another site.
+Just edit the CSS and HTML files to your taste.
 No build step or framework is required.

 # Features

 Here's the main features:

-- **Read-only for your photos &amp; videos** — your image and video files are not touched or altered in any way
+- **Read-only for your photos &amp; videos** — your image and video files are not altered in any way
-- **Automatic thumbnail generation** — image and video thumbnails are created and sized automatically on first upload in a `thumbs` folder within each folder and deleted when the parent image is deleted
+- **Automatic thumbnail generation** — image and video thumbnails are created and sized automatically on first upload in a `thumbs` folder within each image folder and deleted when the parent image is deleted
-- **Simple admin mode to choose folder covers** — pick any photo as the thumbnail for its parent or grandparent folder
+- **Simple admin mode to choose folder thumbnails** — pick any photo as the thumbnail for its parent or grandparent folder
 - **Live filesystem watcher service** —  the site updates automatically as you add or remove photos
 - **Video support** — native HTML5 video player with automatic frame extraction for thumbnails
 - **Dark mode** — persisted automatic or manual toggle
+- **Sharing** — buttons for image URL copy and download are on the image view page
 - **Keyboard & swipe navigation** — standard keyboard navigation in the image viewer, with swipe left and right for touch screens
-- **Image pre-loading** — automatic next and previous image pre-loading to improve the user experience and avoid load lag which can otherwise occur (particularly on small screen devices)
+- **Image pre-loading** — automatic next and previous image pre-loading to improve the user experience and avoid load lag which can otherwise occur, particularly on small screen devices
 - **Browser history integration** — default browser back and forward actions work as expected
 - **Single binary** — one compiled executable, no runtime dependencies beyond FFmpeg
 - **SQLite backed state** — the cover photo choices and thumbnail metadata is held in a fully self-managed SQLite database (no user intervention, login, or maintenance is required)

+# Non-Features

+These features have been deliberately omitted.
+Use your favourite LLM to add them if you need them.

+- No ability to rename or reorder your photos — rename them alphabetically if you want to change the display order or name
+- No ability to allow different user perms — everyone can see all the photos
+- No intermediate (space-consuming) range of thumbnail sizes — you get just the default ones
+- No upload interface as these are generally slow and ponderous to use for large numbers of files — just use SFTP with [Filezilla](https://filezilla-project.org) or even good old `scp` to quickly upload your photos to your server
+- No image editing features

 ---